KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 # Social Choice Theory - A Toolbox

-&emsp;The purpose is the following: to create a library of Axiomatic Social Choice Theory canonical models, e.g., Arrow's impossibility theorem.
-The library is intended to help, aid, newcomers to the area of Social Choice Theory.
-Those will be able to follow, step-by-step, the theorems implemented here and its results, along with additional information.

-# About the properties
+A Social Choice Theory software.
+Intended to be used as a study companion, it is comprised by data structures and algorithms that represents some known findings of <a href="https://plato.stanford.edu/entries/social-choice/#Aca">Axiomatic SCT</a>.
+With this software, one will be able to follow, step-by-step, and in many ways, Social Choice models and its results, along with a set of tools that will help visualizing the latter.

+# About: Data Structures & Properties

+<p><li><strong>PREAMBLE: </strong></li>

+<br>&emsp; According to <a href="https://plato.stanford.edu/entries/social-choice/#Aca">List( 2013 )</a>, Social Choice Theory is, actually, a collection of models, each of which represents decision procedures involving a collectity.
+Common to a cathegory of those procedures, are Individuals, Alternatives, and a decision mechanism, i.e., social function, that maps every individual profiles of alternatives into a social profile or decision.<br>

+In order to represent the above definitions, the following data structures were implemented:

-&emsp;ID and Preferences may be obvious.
+ID and Preferences may be obvious.
 In SCT, for a set X of alternatives and an indexed set S of agents, ID represents any agent s<sub> i </sub> of S, while Preferences represents s<sub> i </sub>'s ranking of every x <span>&#8714;</span> X..

 Preferences will be externaly given, i.e, agents cannot propose "new alternatives", but [ the agents ] will be able to modify them.

-<p><li><strong>Data Structures</strong></li>

-Options

-PairsOfOpts

-PreferenceMatrix

-PairWiseRank

-SocialPrefNode
+<p><li><strong>Options</strong></li>

+<p><li><strong>Preference Matrix</strong></li>

+<p><li><strong>Pairwise Rank</strong></li>

+<p><li><strong>Social Preference Node</strong></li>

+# About: Algorithms

-# In progress
+# Progress

 Implement Indifference relation: done.